Must Read Sugar Baby Advice, According to 10 Real Sugar Babies

 Brush Off Bad Daddies Quickly

 But ghosting isn’t the worst of it.
-MJ, aka Sugar Baby Mrs., learned that you better be prepared to have thick skin when diving into the sugar world.
-There are rude and degrading men out there who can respond in mean, derogatory ways when they don’t get their way.
+MJ, aka Sugar Baby Mrs. quickly learned to have thick skin when diving into the sugar world:

 And for the ones that truly suck?
-Ellie, aka Girl with the Red Hair, quickly learned not to get upset by disrespect and misogyny.
+Don’t bother getting upset.
 Especially when you can just brush it off and hit the block button!

 All Good Things Take Time

 …And that includes finding a sugar daddy.
-There’s this assumption by newbie sugar daddies that they’ll simply set up a profile and then have a sugar daddy in a few days.
+There’s this assumption by newbie sugar babies that they’ll simply set up a profile and then have a sugar daddy in a few days.

 But when you’ve been sugar dating awhile, you know how laughably untrue this is.